mooreds/docs-1/get-started/quickstart.md

 * Click on the plus icon next to **Data connections** to add a data connector.
 * Search for **Google Sheets** and add it.

 Notice that you'll be prompted to authorize.
-Transposit allows you to use our oAuth application credentials so you can get instant access to your data.
+Transposit allows you to use our OAuth application credentials so you can get instant access to your data.
 But you can also supply your own credentials later on to customize the authorization screen.

 ## 4. Use SQL to query your data